Skip to main content

 4 mentions Positive Neutral Negative

 Players find the grinding aspect of the game to be frustrating and tedious, leading to a loss of immersion.
-While some puzzles strike a balance in difficulty, the overall experience is marred by repetitive tasks and unresolved plot threads, contributing to a lackluster narrative and character development.
+While some puzzles strike a good balance in difficulty, the overall experience is marred by repetitive tasks, lackluster dialogue, and distracting music.

 • “As a result, frustration and tediousness take over and completely break any sort of immersion.”